senzing-garage/sdk-components-ng/projects/sdk-components-ng/docs/quick-start.md

 Before you begin, make sure your development environment includes Node.js® and an npm package manager.

 ### Node.js
-Angular requires Node.js version 8.x or 10.x.
+Angular and this specific SDK package requires Node.js version 8.x or 10.x.

+If you are looking for the Web Component version of this package it can be found [here](https://github.com/Senzing/sdk-components-web)

 * To check your version, run `node -v` in a terminal/console window.
 * To get Node.js, go to [nodejs.org](http://nodejs.org/download).